ORUNSOLU/ALX-AWS-PROJECTS/README.md

 * Created multiple bit-rate versions of a given source media file using Amazon Elastic Transcoder
 * COnfigured Amazon CloudFront to deliver the dynamic (multi bit-rate) stream created by Amazon Elastic Transcoder
 * Learnt about Caching contents using CloudFront, Amazon DynamoDB Accelerator (DaX) and Elastic Cache (MemCached, Redis)

+## Module 12
+* Learnt about building Amazon SQS for building Microservice architectures (and use cases)
+* Learnt about Amazon SNS, and use cases
+* Learnt about Amazon Message Queue (MQ),and use cases
+* Gained insights on demos and use case for each service type